LabinatorSolutions/stockfish-chess-web-gui/README.md

 There are a lot of desktop-based chess GUIs but very few when it comes to web-based chess GUIs.
 Most chess websites develop their own web chess GUIs and never release the source codes with the exception of (lichess.org).

-Most available web-based chess GUIs online that are totally free and open source are totally outdated using old libraries, scripts, and even outdated chess engines.
+Most available web-based chess GUIs online that are FOSS (free and open source) use outdated libraries, scripts, and chess engines.

 Our mission from this non-profit side project is to develop a FOSS (100% Free & Open Source) web-based Chess GUI that can be used everywhere.
 Modern, clean, responsive, free, and open to all.